 The bottom line.

 Can you get away with wearing shapewear and performing well?
 In the short term, yes, if you aren’t already battling nerves.
 But, long term, we aren’t sausages or nerf footballs meant to be squeezed and stuffed.
 We are bodies that are meant to move, breathe, sneeze, sing and speak freely.
-If the opportunity of a lifetime to audition, speak or perform on stage presents itself, put down the shapewear ladies, it won’t help you on stage.
+If the opportunity of a lifetime to audition, speak or perform on stage presents itself, put down the shapewear, it won’t help you on stage.